What’s the Difference Between Intranets and Extranets?

-Microsoft SharePoint, by definition, is an interactive enterprise software system that allows both Intranet and Extranet usage.
-While Intranet and Extranet are both similar in nature, they can be manipulated to function very differently depending on the needs of a business.
+Microsoft SharePoint is an interactive enterprise software system that facilitates both intranet and extranet usage.
+While they are both similar in nature, each service can be manipulated to function very differently depending on the individual needs of the business.

 What is an Intranet?

-An intranet is IT framework that allows organizations to share knowledge and information easily within the organization.
-Microsoft has an intranet service solution within its SharePoint platform that performs further than most features of other intranets.
-While other intranets focus on the “look and feel” or customizable options of the internal site, they are lacking in the area of functionality - SharePoint does not.
+Microsoft offers an intranet solution within its SharePoint platform.
+The SharePoint intranet outperforms most other intranets.
+While other intranets focus on the “look and feel” or customizable options of the internal site, they are lacking in the area of functionality.

-Some examples of the practical features SharePoint can offer for developing intranet portals include:
+Examples of the practical features SharePoint offers for developing intranet portals include:

-- Which includes managing group tasks, hosting discussions, and storing documents for specific projects
+- Project sites.
+Includes managing group tasks, hosting discussions, and storing documents for specific projects.

-- Useful for collaboration on office documents in real-time through a web browser
+- Office web apps.
+Useful for collaboration on office documents in real-time through a web browser.

-- Allowing colleagues to hold discussions and establish positive reputations in community forums
+- Community sites and portals.
+Allows colleagues to hold discussions and establish positive reputations in community forums.

-- Allowing a company to manage tasks across SharePoint and Microsoft Exchange
+- Task synchronization.
+Allows a company to manage tasks across SharePoint and Microsoft Exchange.

-- Keeps documents from being duplicated by storing a history of documents
+- Document versioning.
+Keeps documents from being duplicated by storing a history of documents.

-- Follows people, projects and group sites through updates on a personal site
+- MySites and newsfeeds.
+Follows people, projects, and group sites through updates on a personal site.

-With all the options available with SharePoint designer, you will be able to design an intranet that your employees will not only learn easily, but also will look forward to using daily.
+With all the options available with SharePoint, organizations are better able to design an intranet that their employees not only learn easily, but also look forward to using on a daily basis.

 What is an Extranet?